 After the death of Cal on January 14, 1894.
 Cordelia Cook Fleming would then marry again to Bryant Washington Francisco in 1898 who was her stepbrother from her mother, Ceattie Hall Cook’s second marriage.
 She would die on February 20, 1954, at the age of 78 in Ashcamp, Kentucky.

 There is a record of the marriage with the state of Kentucky taking place in 1889 but there is no actual date listed.
 So that leaves us with questions.

 Common law marriages are common in the mountains even to this day.
-Even though there is no certificate of marriage, there is usually a small ceremony with family to let everyone know that the relationship is a permanent and a family and community condoned one.
-All children born to this union are considered to be legitimate and carry the father’s name.
+Even though there is no certificate of marriage, there is usually a small ceremony with family to let everyone know that the relationship is permanent and a family and community condoned one.
+All children born into this union are considered to be legitimate and carry the father’s name.

 Another thing to consider is that they did have a marriage certificate but were possibly separated at that time.
 Neither party had filed for divorce in the court system at that time and Cal was engaged to Cynthia but they were not able to get married yet.

 For some reason, the marriage of Cal Fleming is never spoken of in the Oft Told Story.
 Why?
 Where was his wife and child staying at during that time?
 Why were they not also at the Vanover farm if Cal was staying there or at his father’s home?

 The Shooting of Henry Vanover